 - Who cares?

 - What is one small action, one small and practical step I can take to start turning this day or situation around?

-7. Go out into nature and enjoy the spring.
+7. Go out into nature and enjoy the summer.

 Leave your couch or workspace for a little while.
-Talk a walk and just soak in the spring sun and warmth.
-Enjoy the birds singing and the nature starting to blossom after the cold winter.
+Talk a walk and just soak in the summer sun and warmth.
+Enjoy the birds singing and the nature blossoming.

 Just being out there in nature tends to make it easier to think optimistically again and to start looking for practical solutions or upsides.
 Or you can simply be there in the moment fully and let your thoughts about for example work rest for a while (and then later on you can return to that with fresh eyes and a calmer mind).